 Pour into the prepared pan.
 Give it a few taps on the counter and let it sit up.
 Mine set up in the fridge and I also stored mine in the fridge to keep it more firm.

 Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 I am an ambassador for Rodelle.
-I’m provided products, but not payment.
+I’m provided with free products, but not payment.